rohansunar/water-api/README.md

 # Water Jar Delivery API 💧

-A comprehensive backend API for water jar delivery platform built with NestJS, TypeScript, and MongoDB.
-This API provides complete functionality for on-demand and subscription-based water jar delivery services.
+A comprehensive backend API for water jar delivery platform built with NestJS, TypeScript, and PostgreSQL.
+This API provides complete functionality for on-demand and subscription-based water jar delivery services with Supabase Storage integration.

 ## 🚀 Features